common name: sweat bees, halictid bees

 Figure 8.
 Lasioglossum sp. consuming nectar or water.
 Photograph taken in Pierce County, Washington.
 Photograph by Lynette Schimming.

 Most halictids nest underground.
-Nests that are built in rotting wood usually resemble ground nests (Eickwort & Eickwort 1973), or if that species is a parasite of other bees then nests are not built at all.
+Nests that are built in rotting wood usually resemble ground nests (Eickwort & Eickwort 1973).
+Species that are parasites of other bees do not build nests at all.
 Despite usually nesting in the ground, nesting behavior is otherwise highly variable between the species.
 Each subfamily has its own characteristic nesting habit:

 - In Rophitinae, larval cells typically are excavated either at a slant or horizontally off of a main lateral tunnel.